Pedro Bank: Geography

+Important Bird Area

+The area, including the surrounding waters, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant resident and breeding populations of seabirds, including magnificent frigatebirds, brown and masked boobies, laughing gulls, brown noddies, sooty, bridled and royal terns.

 Cays, rocks and reefs

 The Pedro Cays, at 17°00′N 77°50′W, four small, flat (2 to 5 metres high), low-lying and mostly uninhabited cays, lie about midway along the southern edge of the eastern half of Pedro Bank.
 The sparse land vegetation consists of six species of plants, none of which are endemic.
 The cays are regionally important seabird nesting and roosting areas (masked boobies, roseate terns and others) and also provide several endangered turtle species such as hawksbills and loggerheads with nesting grounds.
 The islets yield some guano and coconuts.
 More importantly, they represent the primary harvesting area for the largest export of Queen Conch from the Caribbean region.
 They were occupied by the British in 1863 and made part of Jamaica in 1882.
 They are considered part of the parish of Kingston, for all purposes except taxes.